 In the case of social enterprises, the customer is often the group of people that the business is looking to help or provide a service.
 As such, the social entrepreneur is driven to make a difference for these people, their "customers."

 Any sort of distraction can lead entrepreneurs to take their eyes off their business.
 This can result in lost momentum or, worse, lead to disaster.

 However, high-performing entrepreneurs are able to focus entirely on their business to make it work.
 The entrepreneur mindset implements a level of focus across the business, working consistently to ensure all areas perform at their very best.
 Or as best as they are able.

-The mindset of successful entrepreneurs is one that seeks to continue learning, seeking out new ideas, skills, and techniques.
-Any successful enterprise will not standstill.
+The mindset of successful entrepreneurs is one that seeks to continue learning and seeking out new ideas, skills, and techniques.
+Any successful enterprise will not stand still.
 If they do, then the chances of failure increase.

 They readily implement new thinking and ideas into their business and evolve.
 Being in business is competitive and staying ahead of competitors requires entrepreneurs to constantly learn.

 You'll often recognize those with an entrepreneurial mindset seeking inspiration from others in their field and those from slightly further away.
 With so much knowledge available online, they'll take the time for self-education to learn from the successes (and failures) of reference companies in their sector.

 For example, looking at Amazon and Jeff Bezos' leadership principles to glean clues as to how he built one of the world's most successful companies.
 Or actively seeking out and making time for a mentor who might have been there and done it before—or regularly attending conferences, networking events, or engaging in public speaking.
 Despite a big to-do list, entrepreneurial behavior constantly picks up nuggets of insight and keeps current.

 Whereas some may progress through formal education, the entrepreneur tends to learn from doing and getting stuck in.